mikaelsundell/dctl/README.md

 Installation and utils
 ---------

-To incorporate these advanced tools into your DaVinci Resolve setup, begin by cloning the git repository, which houses the entire suite of DCTL projects.
+To use these tools into your DaVinci Resolve setup, begin by cloning the git repository, which contains the DCTL scripts and utilities.

 Run `./build.sh` in your terminal to copy the `*.dctl` and `*.h` files to the DaVinci Resolve LUT DCTL folder, ensuring they're accessible within your Resolve environment.
 The files can also be manually copied to `/Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT/DCTL`